Auto Mechanic Career and Education Overview

 - Specialization—Depending on whether you possess general or specialized skills, your earning potential could vary.
 Often, being an expert in a particular vehicle component or system can come with a higher salary (depending on the area of specialization you choose).

 In addition, there are different ways of being compensated in this field.
 Although some are paid in hourly wages, many are paid a salary or are on a flat-rate system instead.

 What Does It Mean for a Mechanic to Be Paid Flat Rate?

 Flat-rate pay is similar to what is referred to as "piece work" since it is based on the jobs carried out rather than the actual time that is taken to perform the job.
 Auto shops use software or reference books to find the pre-determined time a job is expected to take for the specific year, make, and model of a vehicle.
 Since shops generally charge an hourly shop rate to customers, the mechanic is typically paid a percentage of the time it is expected to take, multiplied by the hourly shop rate.

 What Is the Job Outlook?

-On average, about 74,000 job openings could become available each year from 2018 to 2028, largely because of retirements or people leaving the trade for other reasons.2 As you might expect, auto mechanics with formal training and certification will be in a better position for securing employment.
+According to employment projections from the Bureau of Labor Statistics, an average of 74,000 job openings could become available each year from 2018 to 2028.
+That's largely because of retirements or people leaving the trade for other reasons.
+As you might expect, auto mechanics with formal training and certification will be in a better position for securing employment.

 Where Can I Work?